One Month Later

-Silence falls once again, the only sound being heard is the scrape of forks against plates.
-I rest my cutlery down once I've finished eating and take a sip out of the glass of water that sits in front of me once I have finished eating.
+Silence falls over us, the only sound heard being the scrape of spoons against the bowls.
+I take a sip out of the glass of water that sits in front of me once I have finished eating.

 "Gale?
 He is, uh, good," I say, my brows furrowed.

 Why would she ask that?